Exam Strategies for School ExamsTweet

 I often encounter students who are not able to finish the paper in time.
 Always wear a watch to the exam so you know the time.
 Set a time limit for each part to ensure you can finish the whole paper.
 Don’t be afraid to skip questions that are taking you too long.
 You can always work on them later.

 Most of the time, students are able to point out their mistakes even before I do during marking.
 This proves that they’re able to spot their mistakes without help.
 Hence, the importance of proofreading.
 It is very common for students to make careless mistakes during exams as they are nervous and rushing through questions.
 If they proofread their answers before handing in the paper, they will get better results.

 Older students should also:

 Taking notes not only helps with memorising, but also consolidating complex concepts.
 However, you should not be copying from the textbook directly.
 Try to summarise the concepts in your own words.
 Through this process, you can figure out which areas need more revision.
-This is especially helpful in subjects such as History, Chinese History, Liberal Studies and Science subjects.
+This is especially helpful in subjects such as History, Chinese History, Citizenship and Social Development and Science subjects.

 Teach someone/ Form a study group

 Research shows that teaching others can help you learn.
 Students can form a study group to help each other out and revise at the same time.